 While Amazon still dominates, e-commerce is changing rapidly.
 In 2020, Amazon captured 31.4% of all US e-commerce retail sales, down from 43.8% in 2019, according to Digital Commerce 360.

 One reason is that more companies are investing in unique, stand-alone online sales platforms.
 Some choose to invest in end-to-end platforms or in-house development.
-However, downsides of these approaches can include slow go-to-market timelines, low sales channel flexibility, and high development costs.
+However, the downsides of these approaches can include slow go-to-market timelines, low sales channel flexibility, and high development costs.

 Another approach is headless ecommerce architecture, which has seen increased media and market interest.